Factory Farming

 JANUARY 30, 2008

-But much more attention and discussion needs to be directed to the meat industry, particularly its barbaric treatment of the helpless animals that are in our servitude.
 Animals turn grass, a k a sunlight, into high-quality proteins, minerals and fats that are an ideal food for humans.
 What is wrong is factory farms.
 Do not confuse the garbage output of confinement animal feeding operations with healthy meat.
+Meat is an excellent source of food and far higher quality than just plants.

 Animal Ethics